From high-performance coaching to grassroots impact: David 'Skip' Span steps up

-David “Skip” Stan, new USTA Heart of America Community Development Committee chair, deeply understands tennis is more than a sport—it’s a community.
+David “Skip” Span, new USTA Heart of America Community Development Committee chair, deeply understands tennis is more than a sport—it’s a community.
 And when that community embraces outreach and the development of players who otherwise wouldn’t have access to tennis, individuals can flourish at the highest levels.

-Stan has played tennis most of his life.
+Span has played tennis most of his life.
 He was the top junior player in the USTA Eastern section.
 As an NCAA Division I player, he helped Illinois State University win the Missouri Valley Conference championships.

 Top Player to Top Coach

 He has since channeled his success as a player into an impressive coaching career that includes coaching Donald Young to the 2024 US Open mixed doubles finals with Taylor Townsend.
-Stan has guided more than 30 players to NCAA tennis careers.
+Span has guided more than 30 players to NCAA tennis careers.

-Stan’s contributions in coaching have twice earned him the USTA Heart of America award for Outstanding Contributor to Youth High Performance Program (2016, 2025).
+Span’s contributions in coaching have twice earned him the USTA Heart of America award for Outstanding Contributor to Youth High Performance Program (2016, 2025).
 He was also selected as the 2024 Missouri Pro of the Year by the Racquet Sports Professionals Association (RSPA).

-“I’ve spent my life inside high-performance environments—first as a player, then as a coach and director—and what I’ve learned is that strong systems matter,” Stan said.
+“I’ve spent my life inside high-performance environments—first as a player, then as a coach and director—and what I’ve learned is that strong systems matter,” Span said.
 “Great players don’t appear by accident; they emerge from healthy ecosystems.

 "The community development chair role felt like a chance to help strengthen that ecosystem across our district so more people can find the game, and more players can stay in it.”